 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Use paper towels to pat the pork chops dry.

 Prepare the pork chop marinade here.
 Marinate the pork chops for at least 1 hour, up to 24 hours (but not longer).
 Alternatively, you can season with pork chop seasoning (link in ingredient section above), or simply season generously with salt and pepper and skip the marinade, but the marinade makes them so juicy!

 Remove the chops from the fridge about 30 minutes before cooking.

 Transfer the pan to the preheated oven.
-Bake until internal temperature reaches 145 degrees F (63 degrees C).
+Bake pork chops until their internal temperature reaches 145 degrees F (63 degrees C), or 140 degrees F (60 degrees C) for juicier pork chops.
+(The internal temperature will rise another 5 degrees while resting later.)
 Use a probe thermometer for best results, but here is a guideline for pork chop baking times:

 * 1" thick boneless pork chops: 6-8 minutes